These Foolish Things (Remind Me of You): Rise to popularity

 The song was not an immediate success, and Keith Prowse, Maschwitz's agent, refused to publish it, releasing the copyright to Maschwitz himself –a stroke of luck for the lyricist.
 Writing in 1957, he claimed to have made £40,000 from the song.
 Despite being featured in Spread it Abroad, a London revue of 1936, it aroused no interest until the famous West Indian pianist and singer Leslie "Hutch" Hutchinson discovered it on top of a piano in Maschwitz's office at the BBC.
 Hutch liked it and recorded it, whereupon it became a global hit.
 This first recording by Hutch was on His Master's Voice label in 1936.
 Popular versions in the USA in 1936 alone were recorded by Benny Goodman, Teddy Wilson with Billie Holiday, Nat Brandywynne, Carroll Gibbons, and Joe Sanders.

 (Billie Holiday's rendering of the song with Teddy Wilson's orchestra was a favorite of the poet Philip Larkin, who said "I have always thought the words were a little pseudo-poetic, but Billie sings them with such passionate conviction that I think they really become poetry.")
 Holiday's version of the song peaked at No. 5 on the Billboard Pop Songs chart.

 French version

-The song was translated into French under the title Ces petites choses ("These small things") and recorded by Jean Sablon in 1936 and by Ann Savoy in 2007, respectively.
+The song was translated into French under the title Ces petites choses ("These little things") and recorded by Jean Sablon in 1936 and by Ann Savoy in 2007, respectively.

 Cover versions

-Numerous other versions have been recorded with various vocal arrangements including, but not limited to:
+Many other versions have been recorded with various vocal arrangements including, but not limited to: